mathieu/decisions-on-ml/ml-service-sdk/README.md

-# SDK for a ML micro-service
+# SDK for the ML micro-service

 The SDK folder includes:
 - a ready to use Java SDK,